farmy-ai/covid-fighters/README.md

 ## Goal
 Our main goal is make collect and label chest scan data easy ,accelerating the process toward having a reliable & good data to work with

+## Features

+ ### Dataset
+   Users can download gathered dataset and/or upload dataset
+ ### Expert
+   Radiologists can label chest xray scan to ensure the quality of dataset
+ ### Demo
+  An up-to-date deep learning model trained using collected dataset

 ### Prerequisites